JoseRoca/AfxNova/docs/File Management /File Procedures.md

 ```
 FUNCTION AfxUrlGetPart (BYREF wszUrl AS WSTRING, _
-   BYVAL dwPart AS DWORD, BYVAL dwFlags AS DWORD) AS CWSTR
+   BYVAL dwPart AS DWORD, BYVAL dwFlags AS DWORD) AS DWSTRING
 ```

 | Parameter  | Description |